Dr Edward Allen, Christ's

 I work for the most part on British, North American and European literatures of the period 1870-1980.
 My primary focus is sound and media culture; by that I mean I'm interested in broadcasting institutions like the BBC, in technological advances (radio, phonography, telephony, talkies), in the contact points between literary studies and musicology, and in things that may well be termed sonic curiosities (earworms, audiobooks, landlines, church bells).
 As well as attending to the listening habits of readers, and to the reading habits of listeners, I am drawn more broadly to the material conditions of reading at particular times in history, so I have interests too in book history, editorial practice and magazine culture.

-My project at the University of Padua – 'Radio Waves: Network Building and the Making of Modern Europe' – is providing a fresh insight, amidst the fall-out of Brexit and ongoing crises of European integration, into the reconstruction of nations, blocs, and regional modes of identity after the Second World War.
-It is doing so by narrating the history of broadcasting institutions, the history of the writers, editors and producers who worked for such institutions, and the important part they played in mediating the fantasy – part fiction, part fact – of an evolving European Union in the years 1945-1981.
-As Principal Investigator, I am working closely with a team of postdocs with a view to triangulating the BBC with outfits, in Italy and Greece, which drew conspicuously on the model of a restructured BBC in the late 1940s.
+From 2022 to 2024 I led a project at the University of Padua – 'Radio Waves: Network Building and the Making of Modern Europe' – which was designed to provide a fresh insight, amidst the fall-out of Brexit and ongoing crises of European integration, into the reconstruction of nations, blocs, and regional modes of identity after the Second World War.
+As Principal Investigator I worked closely with a team of postdocs with a view to triangulating the BBC with outfits in Italy and Greece, outfits which drew conspicuously on the model of a restructured BBC in the late 1940s.
 For more about this project, please see our website.

 My recent work includes a book about sound media and modernist American poetry (centred on the writing of Robert Frost, Langston Hughes, Marianne Moore and Wallace Stevens); edited collections of essays on Dylan Thomas, on sub-genres of lyric poetry, and on literary fiction, disability, and the hearing sciences; and special journal issues dedicated to Moore's annotations and to Hemingway's attitude to Britain and British writers.